 - Shake bottle to combine ingredients.

-- Using a cotton round, pump 1-3 pumps on the cotton round and gently swipe over eyes and face.
+- Using a cotton pad or cotton ball, pump 1-3 pumps on the cotton pad and gently swipe over eyes and face in a circular motion.

 - Repeat until all the makeup is removed.